lucidium2000/IRIS/README.md

 1. Go to the resources folder and run the CustomHealthandDashCreation.ps1 script in the ./monitors/IRIS/resources folder.
 2. It will output 2 files, 1 for the HealthTemplates and another for the Dashboard.(Under the ./CustomTemplates folder)
-3. Import health rules first into the 'Server and Infrastructure category'. *MAKE SURE THE HEALTH RULES ARE APPLIED AND SHOWING DATA BEFORE ADDING THE DASHBAORDS OR THEY WON'T LINK*.
+3. Import health rules into the Alerting Templates
+4. Apply the new template into the 'Server and Infrastructure category'. *MAKE SURE THE HEALTH RULES ARE APPLIED AND SHOWING DATA BEFORE ADDING THE DASHBAORDS OR THEY WON'T LINK*.
 Once the alerts are working, then Import Dashboard file accordingly.